 The vertical operations depend on the variable.
 The vertical interpolation is linear in pressure for temperature (PPT) and specific humidity (PPQ), and it is linear in the logarithm of pressure for wind (PPUV).
-The vertical interpolation of geopotential (PPGEOP) is similar to wind (in order to preserve geostrophy) and is performed in terms of departures from the ICAO standard atmosphere for increased accuracy (Simmons and Chen, 1991, see Section 5.5 below).
+The vertical interpolation of geopotential (PPGEOP) is similar to wind (in order to preserve geostrophy) and is performed in terms of departures from the ICAO standard atmosphere for increased accuracy (Simmons and Chen, 1991, see Section 5.6).
 The current geopotential vertical interpolation together with the temperature vertical interpolation are not exactly consistent with hydrostatism.
-A new consistent and accurate vertical interpolation has been devised by Meteo-France, which may be important for intensive use of temperature information.
+A new consistent and accurate vertical interpolation has been devised by Météo-France, which may be important for intensive use of temperature information.
 The new routines have been tested by ECMWF and as the results were not unambiguously positive the new routines have not yet been adopted - and they are not described in this documentation.
-In the meantime, the old routines are still used (switch LOLDPP = .TRUE. in namct0), under the names PPT_OLD, PPGEOP_OLD and PPUV_OLD, with tangent linear PPTTL_OLD, PPGEOPTL_OLD and PPUVTL_OLD and adjoint PPTAD_OLD, PPGEOPAD_OLD and PPUVAD_OLD.
+In the meantime, the old routines are still used (switch LOLDPP = .TRUE. in namct0), under the names PPT\OLD, PPGEOP\OLD and PPUV\OLD, with tangent linear PPTTL\OLD, PPGEOPTL\OLD and PPUVTL\OLD and adjoint PPTAD\OLD, PPGEOPAD\OLD and PPUVAD\OLD.

-The vertical interpolation operators for SYNOP 10m wind (PPUV10M) and 2 m temperature (PPT2M) match an earlier version of the model's surface layer parametrisation.
+The vertical interpolation operators for SYNOP 10-metre wind (PPUV10M) and 2-metre temperature (PPT2M) match an earlier version of the model's surface layer parametrization.
 The vertical gradients of the model variables vary strongly in the lowest part of the boundary layer, where flow changes are induced on very short time and space scales, due to physical factors such as turbulence and terrain characteristics.
 The vertical interpolation operator for those data takes this into account following Monin-Obukhov similarity theory.
 Results using such operators, which follow Geleyn (1988) have been presented by Cardinali et al. (1994).
-It was found that 2 m temperature data could not be satisfactorily used in the absence of surface skin temperature as part of the control variable, as unrealistic analysis increments appeared in the near-surface temperature gradients.
-The Monin-Obukhov based observation operator for 10 m wind, on the other hand, is used for all 10m winds (SYNOP, DRIBU, TEMP, PILOT and SCAT).
+It was found that 2-metre temperature data could not be satisfactorily used in the absence of surface skin temperature gradients.
+The Monin-Obukhov based observation operator for 10-metre wind, on the other hand, is used for all surface winds (SYNOP, DRIBU, TEMP, PILOT and SCAT), where interpolation is not confined to only 10 m, but is performed to the actual observation height (in practise ranging from 4 to 10 m).

-Relative humidity is assumed constant in the lowest model layer to evaluate its 2m value (PPRH2M), see Subsection 5.8.4.
-The model equivalent of SSMI total column water vapour data is obtained by vertical integration of q (in GPPWC and PPPWC).
-The routine PPPWC is also used for vertical integration of GEMS trace gasses.
+Relative humidity is assumed constant in the lowest model layer to evaluate its 2-metre value (PPRH2M), see Subsection 5.9.4.
+Model equivalents of total column water vapour data are obtained by vertical integration of q (in GPPWC and PPPWC).
+The routine PPPWC is also used for vertical integration of GEMS/MACC trace gasses.
 Observation operators exist for precipitable water content (also using PPPWC) and thicknesses (PPGEOP).